 This Code of Conduct is intended to be made available to the school's staff at the commencement of their employment (e.g. preferably around induction and training) and it is to be available and/or provided to staff during the course of their employment or involvement with the school.
-The Code forms comprehensive directions to these employees or other workers as to the expected standard of behaviour.
-It also applies to contractors and volunteers in their engagement with the College.
+The Code forms comprehensive directions to these employees or others workers as to the expected standard of behaviour.